2006 Formula One World Championship

-For the first time since the season, no British constructor won any race and for the first time since the season all races were won by cars powered by an engine built by the same constructor that also built chassis.
+For the first time since the season, no British constructor won any race.
+Additionally, 2006 was the first season since that all races were won by constructors that built both the chassis and engine for their cars.

 The season saw several changes occurring in the drivers' market starting already in December 2005 as Alonso sealed a move to McLaren for 2007.
 In September 2006, Schumacher announced his retirement from Formula One at the end of the season, with and championship runner-up Kimi Räikkönen being announced as his replacement at Ferrari.
 Among other notable departures included Juan Pablo Montoya, who left McLaren mid-season to pursue a career in NASCAR and 1997 World Champion Jacques Villeneuve who left after the German Grand Prix.
 The season saw the debut of the future world champion, Nico Rosberg.

-As of 2025, this is the last Constructors' Championship for Renault, and the last Drivers' Championship for a Spanish Formula One driver.
+As of 2026, this is the last Constructors' Championship for Renault, and the last Drivers' Championship for a Spanish Formula One driver.
 The 2006 championship also saw the last season of the Bridgestone-Michelin tyre war which had started in 2001 as Michelin withdrew from the sport at the end of this season leaving Bridgestone as the sole tyre supplier for 2007, a position the Japanese company would retain until leaving the sport themselves at the end of 2010 and replaced by Pirelli from 2011 onwards.
-As of 2025, this is the last Formula One season to have 2 tyre suppliers, and is also the last season overall to feature more than one tyre supplier.
+As of 2026, this is the last Formula One season to have 2 tyre suppliers, and is also the last season overall to feature more than one tyre supplier.